tachyonlabs/raspberry_pi_slide_and_video_show/README.md

-    Use a text editor to edit `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` so that depending on whether you're using Python 2 or 3, the line for the version you're using will be uncommented, and the line for the other version will be uncommented.
+    Use a text editor to edit `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` so that depending on whether you're using Python 2 or 3, the line for the version you're using will be uncommented, and the line for the other version will be commented out.

 9. **Make `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` executable.**